-These cards don’t act any differently than other credit cards, but they generally offer a zero-interest introductory period on your transferred balances for 12 to 21 months.
-However, cards may charge a 3 percent to 5 percent balance transfer fee, and you’ll want to compare that cost to the potential savings before applying.
+These cards don’t act any differently than other credit cards, but they generally offer a 0% interest introductory period on your transferred balances for 12 to 21 months.
+But cards may charge a 3% to 5% balance transfer fee, and you’ll want to compare that cost to the potential savings before applying.

 Zero percent cards

-Like balance transfer cards, some credit cards offer new cardholders a promotional zero-interest APR on purchases.
+Like balance transfer cards, some credit cards offer new cardholders a promotional 0% interest APR on purchases.
 The promotional periods often last between 12 and 21 months, giving you time to pay off a large purchase without accruing interest.

 Charge cards aren’t credit cards, but the two sometimes get confused.
-The primary differences are that a charge card may not have a preset spending limit, and that you must pay your balance in full each month with a charge card or you’ll have to pay fees.
-American Express may be the most well-known issuer of charge cards in the U.S., although it also offers credit cards.
+The primary differences are that a charge card may not have a preset spending limit, and you must pay your balance in full each month with a charge card or you’ll have to pay fees.

 Let’s be honest.
 There aren’t a whole lot of people who want to read through the fine print on their credit card applications, but there are a few things you should look for before applying.

 Fortunately, federal law requires that certain credit card rates and fees be clearly displayed, so it can be easy to compare one card with another.